CS-433/ml-project-1-mgo/project1/README.md

 Given the CERN dataset this code will predict if a Higgs Boson particle occurs

-Members of this repository : Oliver Becker, Maxence Bertinger
+Members of this repository : Oliver Becker, Maxence Bertinger, Galann Pennec

 ## Requirements
 python 3.8